do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-12-13-pagerank-formula-link-equity-distribution.md

 date: 2019-12-13T19:02:00Z
 last_modified_at: 2022-08-20T20:00:00Z

-title: "How do links pass equity?
-When links harm and when help"
+title: "How do links pass value?
+Explaining Nofollow, Ugc & Sponsored"
-tags: [PageRank, link juice, link equity, Google, SEO]
+tags: [PageRank, page value, Google, SEO]
-description: "Do you know the PageRank formula and why Google patents variations of it? &#10010; Use cases for link hints: nofollow, UGC, sponsored &#10010; How not to waste link equity and be prudent with links"
+description: "Do you know the PageRank formula and why Google patents variations of it? &#10010; Use cases for link hints: nofollow, UGC, sponsored &#10010; How not to waste link equity and be careful with links"
-keywords: "link juice"
+keywords: "link equity"
 schema: FAQPage

-h1: "How do links supply the page with juice?
-Talk about link attributes and more"
+h1: "How do links pass equity?
+What are link hints and when does Nofollow hurt?"
 snippet_header: "What if link juice is leaking?
-Let’s dive into how links pass value"
+Let’s dive into how links pass PageRank"

 snippet: "Everybody wants to know how links distribute &#8220;juice&#8221; among webpages and what amount of it is usually dissipated.
-And while we endeavor to guess a proportion, the GoogleBot chuckles reading that &#8220;Every dofollow link passes XX% of equity&#8221;."
+And while we endeavor to guess a proportion, the GoogleBot chuckles reading that &#8220;Every dofollow link passes X% of equity&#8221;."

 image: "link-juice-leakage.jpg"
 ---